 2018 saw the first decline in drug overdose deaths in nearly 30 years.
 In fact, they declined by about 5% to 70,000 lost American lives.
 The 2018 decline is generally described by decreases in deaths from prescription opioid medications, the drugs that started the nation’s addiction crisis back in the 1990s.
-But those declines show to have been superseded by significant increases in deaths from other street drugs like methamphetamine and cocaine.
 However, that short-lived trend reversed course in 2019 as new record numbers in are persisting to rise, a revival that is likely problematic and perhaps exacerbated by the Covid-19 pandemic.

 Fears Mount for Continued Climb in Overdose Deaths in 2020

 Nearly 72,000 Americans died from drug overdoses last year, according to data by the Centers for Disease Control — an increase of 5 percent from 2018.
 Deaths from drug overdoses continue to move higher than the peak yearly death totals ever recorded for car accidents, guns or AIDS, and their acceleration in recent years has decreased overall life expectancy for Americans.

 Right now, it appears 2020 may increase further.
 In fact, drug overdose fatalities have grown by an average of 13 percent so far this year over last year.
 If this tendency continues for the rest of the year, it will be the strongest increase in annual drug-related deaths since 2016.